nrz/ylikuutio/README.md

 If you are doing a cross compile from Linux to Windows, you need also:

     $ sudo apt install g++-mingw-w64 gcc-mingw-w64 binutils-mingw-w64 libz-mingw-w64-dev

-If you are doing a cross compile from Linux to Android™, you need also:

-    $ sudo apt install android-sdk-platform-tools-common ant google-android-ndk-installer openjdk-8-jdk

-However, cross compiling from Linux to Android does not work yet!

 Ylikuutio uses Git submodules, so you need to update them: